Case Study

 A Swedish polymer brand became the name aerospace buyers searched for.

 World-class aerospace materials.
-A LinkedIn page that said otherwise.
+A LinkedIn page that said exactly the opposite.

 1,900 Followers gained